NEU-DS-4200-F20-Staff/Assignment---altair-basic-plots/README.md

     ```
     This may take a few minutes.

-## Run Jupyter Lab and Create a Notebook
+## Run Jupyter Lab and create a notebook

 1. Run `jupyter lab`.
 It should open your default browser and let you select select any Jupyter Notebook .ipynb file.
 1. Create a new Jupyter Notebook .ipynb file and give it a descriptive title.